stratosphereips/talks/README.md

-# Repo of talks given by members of Stratosphere Laboratory
+# Stratosphere Laboratory Talks

-A repository of slides and artifacts from some of our talks
+This repository hosts slides  and artifacts from our talks delivered by members of the Stratosphere Laboratory.